oowowaee/rails_starter/README.md

   Ideally you should install the Chrome extension for Rails Panel (see debugging section).

+  To run in the production environment, you'll need to
+      export SECRET_KEY_BASE=

 **Creating a user**

   You can create one from the command line: